jrherr/2014-09-11-udel/_site/overview/overview.md

 ## History

-* Founded by Greg Wilson in 1998, teaching scientists how to use supercomputers at LANL.
+* Founded by Greg Wilson in 1998, with the goal of teaching scientists how to use supercomputers at LANL.
-* Open sourced materials 2004-present
+* Open sourced materials from 2004-present
-* Currently funded by the Sloan Foundation and the Mozilla Foundation
+* SWC is currently minimally funded by the Sloan Foundation & Mozilla Foundation, but all teaching personel are volunteers

-## What We Teach
+## What We Will Teach (We're Flexible here...)

 * Unix Command Line Interface (Shell)
 * Shell automation